 Compare the above statements from the Catechism of the Catholic Church with the following excerpt from Paul’s letter to the Romans:

 Are you noticing the glaring contradictions yet?
-Catholic doctrine attempts to abolish the sacrifice that our Lord made on the cross.
+Catholic doctrine attempts to abolish the sacrifice that Jesus made on the cross.